asahi417/analogy-language-model/README.md

 Here's the result summary that can be attained by running those scripts.
 - [experimental results](https://github.com/asahi417/alm/releases/download/0.0.0/experiments_results.tar.gz)

+## Analogy datasets

-Please see [the Analogy Tool](https://github.com/asahi417/AnalogyTools) to learn about the Analogy Test dataset used in our experiments.
+Please see [the Analogy Tool](https://github.com/asahi417/AnalogyTools) to download and learn about the analogy datasets used in our experiments.

 ## Citation
 Please cite our paper if you use our code or if you re-implement our method: